FAQs on the OeNB’s financial statements

 What does the OeNB’s connection with the ECB mean for financial accounting?

 The OeNB’s balance sheet reflects the close relationship between the OeNB as an integral part of the Eurosystem and the ECB – above all in the item called “intra-Eurosystem balances,” which reflects the sum total of outstanding claims and liabilities among the NCBs and the ECB.
 In addition, the OeNB holds a share in the ECB’s capital, which equals close to 3%.
-This capital share entitles the OeNB to a corresponding share of the ECB’s profit distribution (for more information, see “Where do the profits of the OeNB and of the ECB go?”).
+This capital share entitles the OeNB to a corresponding share of the ECB’s profit distribution (for more information, see “Profits and losses of the OeNB: where do they come from?” or the following link.
 Finally, when Austria adopted the euro in January 1999, the OeNB transferred part of its foreign reserve assets to the ECB.
-The assets transferred to the ECB consisted of foreign currencies (85%) and gold (15%).
-(ECB: Foreign reserves and own funds).
+The assets transferred to the ECB consisted of foreign currencies (85%) and gold (15%) (ECB: Foreign reserves and own funds).

 What is the legal basis of the OeNB’s financial statements?

 The OeNB draws up its financial statements pursuant to Article 67 Nationalbank Act.
-It also complies with the accounting rules adopted by the Governing Council of the ECB and it has to consider the generally accepted accounting principles and the provisions of the Commercial Code.
+It also complies with the accounting rules for ESCB central banks adopted by the Governing Council of the ECB.
+And it has to consider the generally accepted accounting principles and the provisions of the Commercial Code.